 - 1 tsp garlic powder

-- Place a large soup pot over medium-high heat and melt butter.
+- Place a large soup pot or dutch oven over medium-high heat and melt butter.
 Add onion and cook 2–3 minutes until onion begins to soften.
 Add white wine and cook until the wine is almost completely evaporated.